docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/configure.md

 For settings to take effect:
 - On a new install, developers need to launch Docker Desktop and authenticate to their organization.
-- On an existing install, developers need to quit Docker Desktop through the Docker menu, and then relaunch Docker Desktop.
+- On an existing install, developers need to quit Docker Desktop through the Docker menu, and then re-launch Docker Desktop.
 If they are already signed in, they don't need to sign in again for the changes to take effect.
   > [!IMPORTANT]
   >
   > Selecting **Restart** from the Docker menu isn't enough as it only restarts some components of Docker Desktop.